 #6 Maintenance is included

-When we moved many people were saying that some of the apartment buildings are not well maintained or they will take months.
-Seriously in my friends flat, it took them 3 months to change the lightbulb.
+When we moved, many people were saying that some of the apartment buildings are not well maintained or they will take months.
+Seriously in my friend’s flat, it took them 3 months to change the lightbulb.
 Coincidentally I had the same issue and the hotel’s maintenance people came within a few hours.
 This is definitely worth the price you pay.
-Hotels usually respond faster and fix things fast which are great.
+Hotels usually respond faster and fix things fast which is great.